-A cross-sectoral data infrastructure: Accelerated materials innovation relies on the appropriate and shared representation of both data and the physical and chemical insights obtained from them.
-88,114 This poses a substantial challenge to the international research community, which needs to join forces in establishing, populating, and maintaining a shared materials data infrastructure as well as corresponding data interfaces and standards.
-The establishment of a common data infrastructure will help to ensure the interoperability and integration of experimental data and modelling in a closed-loop materials discovery process across institutions in real time.
+A cross-sectoral data infrastructure: Accelerated materials innovation relies on the appropriate and shared representation of both data and the physical and chemical insights obtained from them.^{124,150} This poses a substantial challenge to the international research community, which needs to join forces in establishing, populating, and maintaining a shared materials data infrastructure as well as corresponding data interfaces and standards.

+Establishing a common data infrastructure will help ensure the interoperability and integration of experimental data and modelling in a closed-loop materials discovery process across institutions in real time.
 Realising such an infrastructure will make the data generated by individual groups and consortia instantly available to the community at large and drastically shorten R&I cycles.
 MAP will pioneer such an infrastructure based on a decentralised access model in which data, simulation protocols, and AI-based discovery tools and components from different sources can be used via qualified access protocols.

-Scale bridging and integrated workflows: 6,13 The root of the multi-scale challenge is that it is not known how best to couple models and correlative data analysis at different scales in an efficient and robust way.
-Essentially all effects observed at the macroscopic (e.g. cell) level are rooted in phenomena at the atomistic level, which generally are of quantum nature.
-The large gain in accessible time-scales and size of larger-scale models generally entails sacrifice of detail and resolution.
-Releasing the full potential of multi-scale modelling, multimodal characterization, and inverse design to support new materials radically new approaches to link scales beyond the state of the art that can be achieved by isolated research communities in individual countries.
-100 This can be achieved only by establishing interoperable workflows, which can communicate across various workflow engines, simulation codes, and experiments.
-Machine learning techniques and other physics-guided, data-driven models can be used to identify the most important parameters, features, and fingerprints 115 and also to help bridge the scales where there is no clear overlap of the models.
-They will also guide the design of experiments and analysis of multiple sets of data acquired across extended range of time and length scales, beyond standard single-shot stand-alone experiments.
+Scale bridging and integrated workflows:^{9,16} The root of the multi-scale challenge is that it is not known how best to couple models and correlative data analysis at different scales in an effective and robust way.
+Essentially all effects observed at the macroscopic (e.g., cell) level are rooted in phenomena at the atomistic level, which generally are of quantum nature.
+The large gain in accessible time-scales and size of larger-scale models generally entails the sacrifice of detail and resolution.
+While there has been substantial progress in specific relevant use cases in the development of multiscale methods, releasing the full potential of multi-scale experimental characterization and modelling and inverse design requires a continued coherent effort by the modelling & experimental communities.
+We need integrated efforts to link scales beyond state of the art to address open challenges, such as SoX, manufacturability, and sustainability of batteries.137 This can be achieved only by establishing interoperable workflows, which can communicate across various workflow engines, simulation codes, and experiments.
+Machine learning techniques and other physics-guided, data-driven models can be used to identify the most important parameters, features, and fingerprints151 and also to help bridge the scales where there is no clear overlap of the models.
+They will also guide the design of experiments and analysis of multiple sets of data acquired across an extended range of time and length scales beyond standard single-shot stand-alone experiments.
 Surrogate models can be employed where no physical models are available.
-We find it important to codify the workflows to a degree that they can be used outside the group which have developed them via accessible App-stores.
-In addition to purely computational workflows, workflows that integrate on-the-fly experiments (and vice versa) hold a huge potential to accelerate materials discovery.
-MAP will exploit European computational infrastructures, such as those offered by PRACE and EuroHPC JU facilities like LUMI as well as the results of prior and ongoing EU and national funding efforts, for example, former and ongoing centres of excellence in HPC applications such as

-NOMAD and MaX.
-While presently most simulation efforts are directed towards understanding of battery function, with an increasing emphasis on design, additional efforts are needed to develop models to address the full battery life-cycle.
+We see great potential to codify the workflows to the degree that they can be used outside the group which has developed them via accessible App-stores.
+In addition to purely computational workflows, workflows that integrate on-the-fly and/or highly-specific cutting-edge experiments (and vice versa) hold a huge potential to accelerate materials discovery.
+The integrated technology to realise such workflows is just on the verge of becoming accessible.
+MAP will exploit European computational infrastructures, such as those offered by PRACE and EuroHPC JU facilities like LUMI as well as the results of prior and ongoing EU and national funding efforts, for example, former and ongoing centres of excellence in HPC applications such as NOMAD and MaX.
+MAP will also exploit European experimental platforms such as the European Battery Hub providing new access modes to synchrotron and neutron facilities and a collaborative framework for AI-aided standardized multimodal characterization.
+While presently, most simulation and experimental efforts are directed towards understanding battery function, with an increasing emphasis on design, additional efforts are needed to develop models to address the full battery cycle life.